 COVID-19 contact tracing

-The company created Probe mobile app to track employee activities from the time he takes a bus to work, including movements inside the office.
-When installed on an employee’s smartphone, Probe app can detect:
+The company created the Probe mobile app to track employee activities from the time he takes a bus to work, including movements inside the office.
+When installed on an employee’s smartphone, the Probe app can detect:

 - The bus driving an employee to work

 - Work attendance time and entrance gate